 Japanese candle patterns show how the price of the chosen asset changed over a certain period.
 As mentioned in the rice analogy, this is a visual representation of the first and last price and their upper and lower limits for a certain period.

 The candle has a very simple structure - the body and the shadow.
-A body shows the distance covered by the price of the asset from the opening to the closing of the period, that is, it is the price of first and the last trade.
+A body shows the distance covered by the price of the asset from the opening to the closing of the period, that is, it is the price of the first and the last trade.
 The shadows show the maximum and minimum values of the price during this period.

 On the charts, a rising candle is most often colored green.
-Red doji candle means that the candle is falling.
+A red doji candle means that the candle is falling.
 In some variations, green corresponds to black and red to white.
 However, if you have a trading terminal or a trading platform, you can change these colors as you see fit.

 What doji candlesticks show